kvnvallis/misc/README.md

 Experiments, coding challenges, and anything else.

-## fixlinks.sh
+## modlink.sh

-Small posix script meant to be used with `find -exec` to fix symlinks where target files or folders have moved to a new location.
+Small posix script meant to be used with `find -exec` to modify symlinks where target files or folders have moved to a new location.
 Preserves symlink filenames and parent folders of the symlink targets.

 ## autoip.py